 Shopping for Credit Cards

 Remember, it’s in your best interest to read a card’s membership agreement before applying so you know for sure it’s the right one for you.
 And, keep in mind, rewards credit cards are really best-suited to be people who don’t carry a balance — otherwise, what you earn will get eaten by interest.
 Finally, you typically need a good credit score to qualify for cards that offer points, miles or cash back, so it’s a good idea to check your credit before applying.
-(You can pull your credit reports for free each year at AnnualCreditReport.com and see two of your credit scores for free each month on Credit.com.)
+(You can pull your credit reports for free each year at AnnualCreditReport.com and see two of your credit scores for free every 14 days on Credit.com.)
 You don’t want to risk incurring a hard inquiry (typically generated by all credit card applications) if you’re just going to get denied the plastic.

 You can improve your credit, if necessary, by paying down high credit card balances, limiting new credit inquiries or waiting for negative information to age off of your credit report.
 And you can keep you credit in tip-top shape for the long haul by paying each and every loan bill on time, keeping your debt levels low (experts recommend generally below at least 30% and ideally 10% of your total credit limits) and adding a mix of new credit accounts (installment vs. revolving loans) over time.